 All performances will take place at the Long Center and begin at 7:00 p.m.

-Austin Opera values our partnerships with educators and strives to make opera education easy and fun for teachers and students alike.
-Click on the production title below to find a page filled with a curated list of resources, including our new ACCESS OPERA Power Points, complete with new Animated Listening Maps along with accompanying lesson plans, assessments and so much more!
+Click on the production title below to find a page filled with a curated list of resources, including our new ACCESS OPERA Power Points, complete with new Animated Listening Maps, accompanying lesson plans, assessments and so much more!

 ACCESS OPERA REGISTRATION